opensrp/fhircore/docs/index.md

 # Overview

 OpenSRP is a FHIR-native medical record system for health workers to manage their patients for child health, maternal health and more.
-It has been used in projects ranging from single location research studies to national health systems caring for over a hundred million patients.
+OpenSRP is developed by Ona, a Kenyan social enterprise, with contributions from organizations around the world.

+OpenSRP 2, released in 2023, combines WHO health workflows with FHIR to transform how healthcare is delivered and managed.

-OpenSRP has three parts: a mobile app for Android devices, a web-based Admin Dashboard, and an Analytics Dashboard.
+OpenSRP 2 has three parts: a mobile app for Android devices, a web-based Admin Dashboard, and an Analytics Dashboard.

-### OpenSRP Android App
+#### OpenSRP Android App

 ![](/img/overview-app.png)